 The Compensation Committee sets target and maximum goals based on the sum of the adjusted EBITDA estimates for each year of the Performance Period.
-To complement financial results under our annual incentive compensation program, we derived the estimates from the prior year adjusted EBITDA in 2022 and assumed growth rates of 5% and 9% for target and maximum goals, respectively.
+To complement financial results under our annual incentive compensation program, we derived the estimates from the prior year adjusted EBITDA and assumed growth rates of 7% and 12% for target and maximum goals, respectively.

 We set the threshold goal at 90% of the adjusted EBITDA target, consistent with the structure of annual incentive compensation.
-We set threshold, target and maximum goals for ROIC at 10.0%, 12.5% and 15.0%, respectively, which the Compensation Committee determined to be appropriate based on management's projections of the Company's financial results for the performance period.
+We set threshold, target and maximum goals for ROIC at 9.7%, 12.1% and 14.5%, respectively, which the Compensation Committee determined to be appropriate based on management's projections of the Company's financial results for the performance period.
 We set threshold, target and maximum goals for relative TSR at 25th percentile, 50th percentile and 75th percentile, respectively.
+TSR performance is measured against the companies that comprised the S&P Select Aerospace & Defense Select Industry Index at the beginning of the performance period.

-For more information regarding the 2022 performance restricted stock units, see the "Grants of Plan-Based Awards" table under "Compensation of Executive Officers" below and disclosures under "Compensation of Executive Officers - Estimated Future Payouts Under Equity Incentive Plan Awards."
+For more information regarding the 2023 performance restricted stock units, see the "Grants of Plan-Based Awards" table under "Compensation of Executive Officers" below and disclosures under "Compensation of Executive Officers - Estimated Future Payouts Under Equity Incentive Plan Awards."

-2020 PERFORMANCE RESTRICTED STOCK UNITS
+2021 PERFORMANCE RESTRICTED STOCK UNITS

-In 2020, the Committee established the following financial performance goals for the performance restricted stock units over the January 1, 2020 to December 31, 2022 performance period.
+In 2021, the Committee established the following financial performance goals for the performance restricted stock units over the January 1, 2021 to December 31, 2023 performance period.

-2020 Performance Restricted Stock Unit Goals
+2021 Performance Restricted Stock Unit Goals

-Metric (Weight) Threshold Goal 50% Payout Target Goal 100% Payout Maximum Goal 200% Payout Actual Three-Year Cumulative Earnings per Share (50%) \$7.99 \$8.87 \$9.31 \$9.23 Return on Invested Capital (50%) 11.2% 14.0% 16.8% 15.0%
+Metric (Weight) Threshold Goal 50% Payout Target Goal 100% Payout Maximum Goal 200% Payout Actual Three-Year Cumulative Earnings per Share (50%) \$8.99 \$9.99 \$10.49 \$9.26 Return on Invested Capital (50%) 10.0% 12.5% 15.0% 13.1%

 Analysis of Financial Performance.
-Based on exceeding the three-year cumulative earnings per share and return on invested capital goals, the Compensation Committee determined the weighted financial performance was 158% of target under the 2020 Performance Restricted Stock Unit Award in February 2023.
-The following table indicates the shares earned under the LTIP by our Named Executives for the January 1, 2020 to December 31, 2022 performance period.
+Based on the actual results for the three-year cumulative earnings per share and return on invested capital metrics in relation to the respective goals, the Compensation Committee determined the weighted financial performance was 94% of target under the 2021 Performance Restricted Stock Unit Award in February 2024.
+The following table indicates the shares earned under the LTIP by our Named Executives for the January 1, 2021 to December 31, 2023 performance period.
 Adm.
-McCoy and Mr. Duffy were not participants in the 2020 Performance Restricted Stock Unit awards and did not receive any payouts.
+McCoy, Mr. Meguid and Mr. Duffy were not participants in the 2021 Performance Restricted Stock Unit awards and did not receive any payouts.

-ANALYSIS OF 2020 PERFORMANCE RESTRICTED STOCK UNIT PAYOUT
+ANALYSIS OF 2021 PERFORMANCE RESTRICTED STOCK UNIT PAYOUT

-Mr. Geveden Mr. LeMasters Mr. McCabe (1) Adm.
-McCoy Mr. Duffy Target Award (in Shares) 32,763 3,190 6,340 Weighted Financial Performance Percentage (2) 158 % 158 % - % - % - % Total Earned Shares 51,766 5,041
+Mr. Geveden Mr. LeMasters Adm.
+McCoy Mr. Meguid Mr. Duffy Target Award (in Shares) 35,389 4,448 Weighted Financial Performance Percentage(1) 94 % 94 % - % - % - % Total Earned Shares 33,266 4,182

-- 1) Mr. McCabe entered into a Transition Agreement that provided him a lump sum payment in lieu of certain annual and long-term incentive payouts, including the 2020 Performance Restricted Stock Units. - (2) The weighted financial performance is based on BWXT consolidated financial results 50% for three-year cumulative earnings per share and 50% for return on invested capital over the measurement period.
+(1) The weighted financial performance is based on BWXT consolidated financial results 50% for three-year cumulative earnings per share and 50% for return on invested capital over the measurement period.